KDE/kde-builder/doc/configuration/conf-options-table.md

 If you use `invent` layout, the source directory will be created in the source-dir in the subfolders, as seen in the repository path in
 [invent.kde.org](https://invent.kde.org/) (corresponds to the repopath field in metadata): `~/kde/src/utilities/kcalc`.

-If you use `metadata` layout, the source directory will be created in the source-dir in the subfolders, as seen in the projectpath field in metadata:
-`~/kde/src/kde/kdeutils/kcalc`.

-Please avoid the `metadata` layout, as projectpath field is not stable (and so, when it changes, kde-builder will clone the repo to the new path and your work may stay in the source dir from old path) and projectpath is a subject for removal.

 Related command-line option: --directory-layout \<value\>